fansilet-roles/mpath/README.md

   * List with (multipath -l) to trigger the multipathd handler
   * Configure /etc/iscsi/initiatorname.iscsi
   * Edit chap authentication on /etc/iscsi/iscsid.conf
+  * Try to autologin on portal if fails use normal login
   * Create an alias on /etc/multipath/bindings
   * Mount multipath "/dev/mapper/mydeviceid" on "/mnt/myaliasname"
   * Trigger iscsi and iscsid to start and enable